Amberskies/QT3D/README.md

 Step 3 : Design a form which can be used for developing parts of a larger program, I will use Buttons around the screen border.
 This Gui will enable me to test Qt3D in various ways by changing whats being displayed useing the Buttons.
-It ensures that we are useing the same base Qt3D seup for all our development projects.
+It ensures that we are useing the same base Qt3D setup for all our development projects.
 -Completed
 -added to Github.